-As a lactation professional and doula, I am often asked if I have any breastfeeding advice for new mothers.
-Below are some handy tips to help make the transition easier.
+As a Lactation Educator, I am often asked if I have any breastfeeding advice for new mothers.
+Below are some useful tips to help make the transition easier.

 - Prepare ahead of time by taking a good prenatal breastfeeding class and reading a breastfeeding book such as The Womanly Art of Breastfeeding or The Nursing Mother’s Companion.

 - There’s no need to wash your nipples with soap.
 They have special glands that secrete naturally lubricating, bacteria fighting oils and your babe is drawn to their natural scent.

 - A supportive, comfortable bra is never more appreciated than when breasts are heaving with mama’s milk.
 I like Bravado Designs Body Silk Seamless Nursing Bra.
 If nipples are really sensitive, consider going braless as much as possible.